-It is a program for our best artists and writers and allows them to formally associate themselves with PJP.
-We also consider them first for training, mentorship and other journalism opportunities.
-New contributing writers are vetted quarterly, and we extend invitations based on the quality of their work for PJP and their potential as a journalist.
+It is a program for our best artists and writers that allows them to associate themselves formally with PJP.
+New contributing writers are vetted quarterly, and we extend invitations based on the quality of their work for PJP and their potential as journalists.
 There is no application process.
 If you would like to be considered, keep writing for us.

 COULD PJP SEND BACK STORIES, PHOTOS OR ART THAT I SENT YOU?

-Due to the sheer volume of submissions, we cannot return your written work.
-For art and photos, please be sparing in your requests to send work back.
-We will do our best to be responsive but know that requests may take 6-8 weeks to process.
+Due to the sheer volume of submissions, we cannot return your work.
 We cannot be responsible for work that is lost in transit.

 CAN YOU ADD MY NAME TO YOUR JPAY/CORRLINK/GTL ACCOUNT SO I CAN SEND MY WORK VIA EMAIL?

 Yes!
-We encourage it.
-If you send us a request, we will add your name as soon as possible.
+Send us a request, we will add your name.
 Please allow 3-4 weeks to process.